nrwl/nx/docs/shared/monorepo-ci-github-actions.md

       - uses: actions/checkout@v4
         with:
           fetch-depth: 0
-      # Cache node_modules
       - uses: actions/setup-node@v3
         with:
           node-version: 20
           cache: 'npm'
+      # This line enables distribution
+      # The "--stop-agents-after" is optional, but allows idle agents to shut down once the "e2e-ci" targets have been requested
-      - run: npx nx-cloud start-ci-run --distribute-on="5 linux-medium-js" --stop-agents-after="build" # this line enables distribution
+      - run: npx nx-cloud start-ci-run --distribute-on="5 linux-medium-js" --stop-agents-after="e2e-ci"
       - run: npm ci

       - uses: nrwl/nx-set-shas@v3
       # This line is needed for nx affected to work when CI is running on a PR
       - run: git branch --track main origin/main

       - run: npx nx-cloud record -- nx format:check
-      - run: npx nx affected -t lint test build --parallel=3
+      - run: npx nx affected -t lint test build e2e-ci
 ```

 ### Get the Commit of the Last Successful Build

-`GitHub` can track the last successful run on the `main` branch and use this as a reference point for the `BASE`.
-The `nrwl/nx-set-shas` provides a convenient implementation of this functionality which you can drop into your existing CI config.
+The `GitHub` can track the last successful run on the `main` branch and use this as a reference point for the `BASE`.
+The [nrwl/nx-set-shas](https://github.com/marketplace/actions/nx-set-shas) provides a convenient implementation of this functionality, which you can drop into your existing CI workflow.

 To understand why knowing the last successful build is important for the affected command, check out the [in-depth explanation in Actions's docs](https://github.com/marketplace/actions/nx-set-shas#background).